-This policy outlines requirements regarding establishment, use, replenishment, termination and physical security of petty cash, cash equivalents (such as prepaid parking permits, and gift cards), change funds and special cash funds.
+This policy outlines requirements regarding the establishment, use, replenishment, termination, and physical security of petty cash, cash equivalents (such as prepaid parking permits, and gift cards), and change funds.

 Money in the physical form of currency and coin.

-Cash equivalents include money orders, traveler’s checks, cashier’s checks and certified checks.
-For the purpose of this policy, credit and debit card recordings, bank notes, gift cards, prepaid vouchers, or any other element that can be converted to or used as cash are also included.
+Cash equivalents include money orders, traveler’s checks, cashier’s checks and certified checks, credit and debit card recordings, banknotes, gift cards, prepaid vouchers, or any other element that can be converted to or used as cash.

-An asset of the University usually held in the form of currency and coin.
-Change funds are administered by a change fund custodian and are used to make change for departmental cashiering functions.
+An asset of the University usually held in the form of currency and coin and used to make changes for departmental cashiering functions.

 Cash or cash equivalents used to make payments to Human Subjects and related expenses as authorized by the research award.

 A receipt for an expense paid from a petty cash fund that contains the following: date of transaction, name of payee, positive evidence that a payment was made (e.g. an original cash register receipt or original handwritten receipt on which the word “PAID” appears), payment amount, and description on the face of the receipt of the supplies or services purchased (entered by the vendor if a handwritten receipt is obtained or by the purchaser if a cash register tape is issued).
 Additionally, all receipts for payment to anonymous Human Research Subjects must be signed off by the Principal Investigator.

 Petty cash, cash equivalents, and change funds must be used strictly in accordance with the purpose for which they were established and authorized.
 Financial responsibility for these funds resides with the host department.

 Requests for a new petty cash fund or change fund should be submitted to the petty cash coordinator in the Controller's Office and should include:

 - Petty Cash Establishment Form signed by the custodian and authorized departmental manager

 - Fingerprint Clearance/Background Check Memo issued by the UCPD (UCSF Live Scan Office) if hired before March 13, 2019

-- Valid CHR (Committee on Human Research) letter (required for petty cash establishment only)
+- Valid IRB (Institutional Review Board) letter (required for petty cash establishment only)

 Use of Funds